Samuel-Campbell/ml-challenge-expenses/README.md

 Support vector machines are great at binary classification OR combinational results where 1 estimator is chosen for every classification.
 However, for this problem an output may have many values.
 The only option would be a one vs. rest classifier at which point I believe there are more elegant techniques for this approach.

 ### Deep Learning (Chosen)
 The Deep Learning classifier is excellent for this particular problem as it solves both problematic stated above.
-The classifier can predict multiple categories while updating feature weights in order to minimize or mazimize important information.
+The classifier can predict multiple categories while updating feature weights in order to minimize or maximize important information.

 For the purpose of a quick demo/assignment as well as for the fact that there is a very limited amount of data available, I have opted to go with a simple feed forward network.